 Follow up with a check-up call a day or two after appointments

-While you’re on the phone with them, simply ask the client how the appointment went or if there are things the clinic could do better.
+During the conversation, simply ask the client how the appointment went or if there are things the clinic could do better.
 Most of the time the answer is no, but this is still a good opportunity to resolve issues that may have come up.
-If there was an issue, it may be easier for your client to discuss it over the phone.
+If there was an issue, it may be easier for your client to discuss it while they’re outside the clinic.”

 Follow up with a survey via email or mobile app